On successful completion of this subject students should be able to:

 - Explain the basic techniques of financial analysis and business valuation.

-- Appreciate the linkage between industry analysis, strategic business analysis, accounting analysis, financial analysis and financial forecasts.
+- Appreciate the linkage between industry analysis, strategic business analysis, financial analysis and financial forecasts.

 - Discuss how to use different valuation models, as well as the benefits and limitations of those models.